alexvpickering/alexvpickering.github.io/about.md

-Alex is a highly motivated computation biochemist focused on increasing the length and health of life.
+Alex is a highly motivated computational biochemist focused on increasing the length and health of life.
 He developed and maintains the Bioconductor software packages <a href="http://bioconductor.org/packages/crossmeta/" target="blank">crossmeta</a> and
 <a href="http://bioconductor.org/packages/ccmap/" target="blank">ccmap</a>.